Chehre: Plot

-As the court starts, Lateef is able to extract intimate details of Sameer's professional life, to which Sameer naively answers all questions honestly in the beginning, but Lateef is able to correctly point that he had an affair with his boss's wife.
+As the court starts, Lateef is able to extract intimate details of Sameer's professional life, to which Sameer naively answers all questions honestly in the beginning, but Lateef is able to correctly point out that he had an affair with his boss's wife.
 On further inquisition, he concludes that Sameer colluded with his boss' wife to kill him and later advance to the position of the CEO.
-At this point, the mock trial becomes real and the judge notifies that charges are to be framed and the trial started.
+At this point, the mock trial becomes real and the judge notifies that charges are to be framed and the trial starts.
 He then gives time to the defence to prepare for the trial.

 During this break, Sameer learns that Hariya is a retired hangman and Joe is, in fact, Anna's brother.
 Scared, he tries to escape from the house, but Joe prevents that from happening.
 Sameer now realises he is completely trapped.
 As the trial starts, Lateef presents a video from Sameer's phone as evidence of his illicit relationship with Natasha (Krystle D'Souza), his late boss G.S.
-Oswal (Samir Soni)'s wife and their conspiracy to kill him.
+Oswal (Samir Soni)'s wife, and their conspiracy to kill him.
 Bhullar and Lateef passionately argue in the court & finally a guilty verdict is pronounced & given capital punishment.
-Now everyone insist Sameer to go upstairs with Hariya, presumably to be hanged to his death.
+Now everyone insists Sameer to go upstairs with Hariya, presumably to be hanged to his death.
 Sameer mocks them saying that they are real criminals who hang people for their petty game.
-Lateef replies that entire trial has been recorded by CCTV, and that either way, he would be punished in this court or a real court.
+Lateef replies that the entire trial has been recorded by CCTV, and that either way, he would be punished in this court or a real court.
 Fearing dear life, Sameer pulls out a gun & threatens everyone at gunpoint, takes the DVR of the CCTV and runs out of the house with everyone else in pursuit.
 Sameer manages to destroy the DVR, but in a hasty move, accidentally falls off the cliff to his death, thus serving poetic justice to his crime.

 A few days later, Natasha visits their place, telling them that she is here to collect Sameer's phone which is her company's property.
 The film ends with everyone convincing Natasha to play their game.